Sociology of Health

 This module will introduce students to the main sociological perspectives on health and medicine, and will explore current debates concerning the nature and role of biomedicine.
 Lay experiences and health beliefs will be studied, and lay/professional interactions explored.
 The role of the professions, and changing power relationships within the health services will be put under scrutiny.
 The medicalization of birth, death and society will be considered.
 Students will evaluate the changing profile of health and illness in contemporary society, and consider the experience of chronic illness and disability.
 The social patterning of health according to class, gender and ethnicity will be analyzed, and competing explanations considered.
 Geographic inequalities in health status will be explored as well as social differences relating to age and the life course.

-Be able to show a knowledge of key theoretical approaches to the sociology of health and medicine, and demonstrate an awareness of the social nature of health and illness; describe the social patterning of health and illness in contemporary society and provide explanations of these; describe how ideas about health and illness are constructed differently by lay people and by professionals in the field of medicine; show an awareness of the development of medical knowledge, and the changing experiences of health and illness in modern society; present an essay which is supported by basic referencing.
+C+ to C- Be able to show a good knowledge of key theoretical approaches to the sociology of health and medicine, and demonstrate an awareness of the social nature of health and illness; describe the social patterning of health and illness in contemporary society and provide explanations of these; describe how ideas about health and illness are constructed differently by laypeople and by professionals in the field of medicine; show an awareness of the development of medical knowledge, and the changing experiences of health and illness in modern society; present an essay which is well supported by good referencing.

 Demonstrate a knowledge of the social patterning of health and illness, and understanding of the competing explanations for these health variations.